 Birthday Parties- District policy states that birthday parties are not part of the school day.
 This includes sending in refreshments and party favors.
 Students may not hand out party invitations at school.

-Student Council: Marengo students elect student body officers twice each year.
-In addition to the officers, each classroom, grades 2 - 5 elects two student representatives to serve on the Student Council.
-Student Council meetings are on Thursday mornings at 7:30 am - a schedule of dates is sent home with representatives.
+Marengo students in grades 3-5 elects two student representatives to serve on the Student Council.
+Student Council meetings occur before school starts--a schedule of dates is sent home with representatives.

 All after school or social arrangements should be made prior to the school day.
 The use of cell phones, smart watches, or other personal communication devices are not permitted during the school day.

 Each year, a distressing amount of clothing is lost, found, and unclaimed.
 Please place names in your child’s clothing so that we may promptly return lost articles to him/her.
 A lost and found rack is located by the lunch tables.

 All communications sent home with students or passed out at school must be cleared in advance by the principal.
 Brochures listing grade level standards will be distributed at Back to School Night.

 Parents are encouraged to join PTA each fall and invited to attend meetings held the first Wednesday of each month.
 Look for notices of meetings.
 Meetings are held mornings and evenings on a rotating basis.
-PTA volunteer opportunities in the PAW PRiNT, the PTA newsletter which comes home via backpack mail monthly.
 Please contact the PTA Board members for further information.

-Fundraising: The PTA raises money for the school through a variety of activities which include Wish Night, the Marengo Tango and the annual carnival.
-The carnival is a joint effort of our District’s three elementary school PTAs.
+The PTA raises money for the school through a variety of activities which include Wish Night, Read-A-Thon, and Jog-A-Thon.
 Funds raised are used to support the school’s instructional program and playground equipment.
 Parent support and participation are greatly appreciated.

 Marengo is known for its very supportive, involved parents.
 Parent volunteers participate in all school activities.
 Your participation is needed!
 Please contact your PTA classroom representative or your child’s teacher.